shubhamore/GitMate/README.md

 To delete a single profile, click the "Delete" icon next to the profile you want to remove.
 To delete all profiles, click the "Delete All" button.

-ProfileHub also utilizes local storage to prevent data loss.
+GitMate also utilizes local storage to prevent data loss.
 If you accidentally close the app or refresh the page, your added profiles will still be available when you return.

 ## Demo